 Vinyasa Yoga focuses on the breath and stringing together various asanas (postures) to perform seamless sequences, which create a unified “flow.”

 Ashtanga Yoga follows traditional yoga sequences, starting with the Primary Series Pattabhi Jois developed in Mysore, India.
 It is a challenging, dynamic vinyasa style.
 Ashtanga also refers to the eight limbs of yoga as identified in the Yoga Sutras.
-(We should link to an article on Ashtanga)

 Kundalini Yoga uses specific postures, mantras and chants, meditations, and unique kriyas (practices) to connect more closely with yourself and enlighten your consciousness.
-By practicing Kundalini with a certified yoga instructor, you may experience the Kundalini awakening and the spiritual bliss.
+By practicing Kundalini yoga with a certified yoga instructor, you may experience the Kundalini awakening and the spiritual bliss.

 Gentle Yoga focuses on therapeutic positions and few movements.
 The main benefits of this practice are improved breathing, gentle stretching, and reduced stress and anxiety.
 And it is all achieved through gentle yoga sequences and a process called Nerve Flossing or Nerve Glide.

 Restorative Yoga helps those struggling with mobility issues.
 It can help individuals recovering from an injury or those with physical disabilities as movements are rare, and only a few slow stretches encompass the bulk of each sequence.
-(We should link to an article on Restorative Yoga)

 Yoga Nidra is a relaxation-based and meditative form of yoga that brings the practitioner to a semi-conscious, near-sleep state.
 Research has shown some forms of Yoga Nidra (such as iRest) can be an effective treatment for anxiety, insomnia, and symptoms of PTSD.
-(Should link to an article on Yoga Nidra)

 Kriya Yoga focuses on carrying the practitioner to an advanced state of spiritual development and awakening by taking specific yogic actions, “kriyas” to better oneself to live a more fulfilled life.